youngerpanao02/WDProjBerylliumPanaoTamon/README.md

 **Purpose:** Provide visual engagement through images and artworks.
 - Grid of **portraits, theater posters, and Elizabethan artifacts**
 - Lightbox view for enlarged images
-- Descriptive captions for educational context
+- Descriptive captions for educational context and information

 ---